Published online Nov 14, 2017. doi: 10.3748/wjg.v23.i42.7609

 Published online: November 14, 2017

-To investigate the post-colonoscopy colorectal cancer (PCCRC) rate for high-definition (HD) colonoscopy compared with that for standard-definition colonoscopy reported previously.
+To investigate the PCCRC rate for HD colonoscopy compared with that for standard-definition colonoscopy reported previously.

-Using medical records at Sano Hospital (SH) and Dokkyo Medical University Koshigaya Hospital (DMUKH), we retrospectively obtained data on consecutive patients diagnosed as having CRC between January 2010 and December 2015.
-The definition of PCCRC was diagnosis of CRC between 7 and 36 mo after initial high-definition colonoscopy that had detected no cancer, and patients were divided into a PCCRC group and a non-PCCRC group.
-The primary outcome was the rate of PCCRC for HD colonoscopy.
+We retrospectively examined the medical records of consecutive adult patients with CRC between 2010 and 2015 at Sano Hospital (SH) and Dokkyo Medical University Koshigaya Hospital (DMUKH) in Japan.
+Patients with CRC diagnosed within 6 to 36 mo of HD colonoscopy were classified as a PCCCRC group, and the others as a non-PCCRC group.
+The primary outcome was the PCCRC rate with HD colonoscopy.
 The secondary outcomes were factors associated with PCCRC and possible reason for occurrence of early and advanced PCCRC.